John Reis: Recent activity

 Reis continues to operate Swami Records and acts as a producer and occasional studio musician for various artists and releases on the label, while focusing on his new role as a father.
 He constructed his own recording studio and opened a bar called The Bar Pink Elephant (later renamed Bar Pink) in San Diego's North Park district.
 In 2007 he announced a new musical project, and began recording and writing new songs with former Hot Snakes members Gar Wood and Jason Kourkounis and CPC Gangbangs bassist Tommy Kitsos.
 Reis described the new group as "a combonation [sic] of everything I've been a part of dating back to my prepubescent days in Pitchfork.
 Similar to Hot Snakes but not as sinister yet still maintaining some of the drama and subsonic boom.
 Akin to the rockin' fun of RFTC but without the same kind of riffery.
 Like the Sultans but not as straightforward yet still maintaining the sense of melody and pop of the 2nd record."
 Dubbed the Night Marchers, the new group began performing and touring in 2008 with Reis again using the stage name "Speedo".
 Their debut album See You in Magic was released on April 22, 2008.

 Reis continues to host the "Swami Sound System" program on San Diego radio station 94.9 on Saturday nights and is preparing several releases of rare and previously unreleased Rocket from the Crypt material.
-He also plays a recurring role on the television show Yo Gabba Gabba as the Music Swami, introducing each episode's musical guest.
+He also plays a recurring role on the television show Yo Gabba Gabba! as the Music Swami, introducing each episode's musical guest.

 In 2011 Hot Snakes announced they will be reforming for tours the US and Europe.

 In 2015, Reis produced American rock band Ceremony's fifth studio album, The L-Shaped Man.

 In March 2015, Vintage Piss was released by Sonny Vincent and Rocket from the Crypt.
 The album was originally recorded with Vincent in 2003 following a tour with Rocket from the Crypt serving as his backing band however the album was left unmixed and unfinished until twelve years later following the reunion of Rocket from the Crypt when Reis decided to go back and complete the album, which he also produced.

 On 9/8/21 he made his debut with Me First and the Gimme Gimmes at Express Live! in Columbus, OH performing with CJ Ramone, Andrew "Pinch" Pinching, Jonny "2 Bags" Wickersham and Spike Slawson.

+Personal life

+Reis is married.
+He and his wife had their first child, a son, in 2006.